sodadata/soda-core/docs/orchestrate_scans.md

 * Matillion
 * Luigi

-If you're reading this and thinking: "I want to contribute!"
-Great.
+> If you're reading this and thinking: "I want to contribute!", let us know!
+Fork the [repository on Github](https://github.com/sodadata/soda-sql/fork), open up a pull request and [let us know](https://github.com/sodadata/soda-sql/discussions) you're working on it.
-[Post an note on GitHub](https://github.com/sodadata/soda-sql/issues/new) to let others know you're starting on this.